wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.8 - 2013/12/31 =
+* Feature - Upgraded the plugin to the newly developed a3rev admin panel app interface.
+* Feature - a3rev Plugin Framework admin interface 100% Compatibility with WordPress v3.8.0 with backward compatibility.
+* Feature - a3rev framework admin interface 100% iOS and Android compatible.
+* Feature - Dashboard switches and sliders use Vector based display that shows when WordPress version 3.8.0 is activated.
+* Feature - All plugin .jpg icons and images use Vector based display for full compatibility with new WordPress version.
+* Feature - New admin UI features check boxes replaced by switches, some dropdowns replaced by sliders.
+* Feature - Added 4 new border display types, Grove, Ridge, Inset, Outset
+* Feature - Button Corner style - Rounded - Can now set a rounded value for each corner of the button to create many different button styles.
+* Feature - New Border / Button shadow features.
+Create shadow external or internal, set wide of shadow.
+* Feature - Replaced colour picker with new WordPress 3.6.0 colour picker.
+* Feature - Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor.
+* Feature - New on page instant previews for Fonts editor, create border and shadow style.
+* Feature - Added intuitive triggers for settings.
+When switched ON a features corresponding feature settings show, when OFF they hide.
+* Feature - Added House keeping function to settings.
+Clean up on Deletion.
+Option - Choose if you ever delete this plugin it will completely remove all tables and data it created.
+* Tweak - Moved plugin settings from WooCommerce menu to its own menu item on the wp-admin sidebar.
+* Tweak - Changed plugins menu item name from Product Comparison to WC Compare.
+* Tweak - Added main sub menu items, Category & Feature | Product Manager | Settings & Style
+* Tweak - Yellow sidebar on Pro Version Menus does not show in Mobile screens to optimize admin panel screen space.
+* Tweak - Numerous admin description text tweaks and typo fix ups.
+* Tweak - Tested 100% compatible with WP 3.8.0
+* Tweak - Tested 100% compatible with WooCommerce Version 2.0.20

 = 2.1.7 - 2013/11/07 =
 * Tweak - added esc_attr() to text input fields to support hyphen character